nsrau/azure-docs.it-it/articles/active-directory/develop/msal-net-adfs-support.md

 ms.reviewer: saeeda
 ms.custom: aaddev
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: d947645b45641b2604e20f18765fd0428a1336ec
+ms.openlocfilehash: 374171cf04b1e6c953bcaa55af91f7d14905c2b3
-ms.sourcegitcommit: bc7725874a1502aa4c069fc1804f1f249f4fa5f7
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/07/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73721057"
+ms.locfileid: "74208222"
 ---
-# <a name="active-directory-federation-services-support-in-msalnet"></a>Supporto Active Directory Federation Services in MSAL.NET
+# <a name="active-directory-federation-services-support-in-msalnet"></a>Active Directory Federation Services support in MSAL.NET
-Active Directory Federation Services (AD FS) in Windows Server consente di aggiungere l'autenticazione e l'autorizzazione basate su OpenID Connect e OAuth 2,0 alle applicazioni in fase di sviluppo.
-Tali applicazioni possono quindi autenticare gli utenti direttamente in AD FS.
-Per ulteriori informazioni, vedere [ad FS scenari per gli sviluppatori](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/overview/ad-fs-openid-connect-oauth-flows-scenarios).
+Active Directory Federation Services (AD FS) in Windows Server enables you to add OpenID Connect and OAuth 2.0 based authentication and authorization to applications you are developing.
+Those applications can, then, authenticate users directly against AD FS.
+For more information, read [AD FS Scenarios for Developers](/windows-server/identity/ad-fs/overview/ad-fs-openid-connect-oauth-flows-scenarios).

-Microsoft Authentication Library per .NET (MSAL.NET) supporta due scenari per l'autenticazione rispetto a AD FS:
+Microsoft Authentication Library for .NET (MSAL.NET) supports two scenarios for authenticating against AD FS:

-- MSAL.NET comunica con Azure Active Directory, che a sua volta è *federato* con ad FS.
+- MSAL.NET talks to Azure Active Directory, which itself is *federated* with AD FS.
-- MSAL.NET comunica **direttamente** con un'autorità ADFS.
-Questa operazione è supportata solo da AD FS 2019 e versioni successive.
-Uno degli scenari più importanti è [Azure stack](https://azure.microsoft.com/overview/azure-stack/) supporto
+- MSAL.NET talks **directly** to an ADFS authority.
+This is only supported from AD FS 2019 and above.
+One of the scenarios this highlights is [Azure Stack](https://azure.microsoft.com/overview/azure-stack/) support

-## <a name="msal-connects-to-azure-ad-which-is-federated-with-ad-fs"></a>MSAL si connette a Azure AD, che è federato con AD FS
+## <a name="msal-connects-to-azure-ad-which-is-federated-with-ad-fs"></a>MSAL connects to Azure AD, which is federated with AD FS
-MSAL.NET supporta la connessione a Azure AD, che consente di accedere a utenti gestiti (utenti gestiti in Azure AD) o a utenti federati (utenti gestiti da un altro provider di identità, ad esempio AD FS).
-MSAL.NET non è a conoscenza del fatto che gli utenti sono federati.
-Per quanto concerne, si parla di Azure AD.
+MSAL.NET supports connecting to Azure AD, which signs in managed-users (users managed in Azure AD) or federated users (users managed by another identity provider such as AD FS).
+MSAL.NET does not know about the fact that users are federated.
+As far as it’s concerned, it talks to Azure AD.

-L' [autorità](msal-client-application-configuration.md#authority) utilizzata in questo caso è l'autorità consueta (nome host autorità + tenant, comune o organizzazioni).
+The [authority](msal-client-application-configuration.md#authority) you use in this case is the usual authority (authority host name + tenant, common, or organizations).

-### <a name="acquiring-a-token-interactively"></a>Acquisizione di un token in modo interattivo
+### <a name="acquiring-a-token-interactively"></a>Acquiring a token interactively
-Quando si chiama il metodo `AcquireTokenInteractive`, l'esperienza utente è in genere:
+When you call the `AcquireTokenInteractive` method, the user experience is typically:

-1. L'utente immette il proprio ID account.
+1. The user enters their account ID.
-2. Azure AD Visualizza brevemente il messaggio "portarsi alla pagina dell'organizzazione".
+2. Azure AD displays briefly the message "Taking you to your organization's page".
-3. L'utente viene reindirizzato alla pagina di accesso del provider di identità.
-La pagina di accesso viene in genere personalizzata con il logo dell'organizzazione.
+3. The user is redirected to the sign-in page of the identity provider.
+The sign-in page is usually customized with the logo of the organization.

-Le versioni di AD FS supportate in questo scenario federato sono AD FS V2, AD FS V3 (Windows Server 2012 R2) e AD FS V4 (AD FS 2016).
+Supported AD FS versions in this federated scenario are AD FS v2, AD FS v3 (Windows Server 2012 R2), and AD FS v4 (AD FS 2016).

-### <a name="acquiring-a-token-using-acquiretokenbyintegratedauthentication-or-acquiretokenbyusernamepassword"></a>Acquisizione di un token tramite AcquireTokenByIntegratedAuthentication o AcquireTokenByUsernamePassword
+### <a name="acquiring-a-token-using-acquiretokenbyintegratedauthentication-or-acquiretokenbyusernamepassword"></a>Acquiring a token using AcquireTokenByIntegratedAuthentication or AcquireTokenByUsernamePassword
-Quando si acquisisce un token usando i metodi `AcquireTokenByIntegratedAuthentication` o `AcquireTokenByUsernamePassword`, MSAL.NET ottiene il provider di identità da contattare in base al nome utente.
-MSAL.NET riceve un [token SAML 1,1](reference-saml-tokens.md) dopo aver contattato il provider di identità.
-MSAL.NET fornisce quindi il token SAML per Azure AD come asserzione utente (simile al [flusso per conto di](msal-authentication-flows.md#on-behalf-of)) per ottenere un JWT.
+When acquiring a token using the `AcquireTokenByIntegratedAuthentication` or `AcquireTokenByUsernamePassword` methods, MSAL.NET gets the identity provider to contact based on the username.
+MSAL.NET receives a [SAML 1.1 token](reference-saml-tokens.md) after contacting the identity provider.
+MSAL.NET then provides the SAML token to Azure AD as a user assertion (similar to the [on-behalf-of flow](msal-authentication-flows.md#on-behalf-of)) to get back a JWT.

-## <a name="msal-connects-directly-to-ad-fs"></a>MSAL si connette direttamente a AD FS
+## <a name="msal-connects-directly-to-ad-fs"></a>MSAL connects directly to AD FS
-MSAL.NET supporta la connessione a AD FS 2019, che è conforme a Open ID Connect e che comprende PKCE e gli ambiti.
-Questo supporto richiede che un Service Pack [KB 4490481](https://support.microsoft.com/en-us/help/4490481/windows-10-update-kb4490481) venga applicato a Windows Server.
-Quando ci si connette direttamente a AD FS, l'autorità che si vuole usare per compilare l'applicazione è simile a `https://mysite.contoso.com/adfs/`.
+MSAL.NET supports connecting to AD FS 2019, which is Open ID Connect compliant and understands PKCE and scopes.
+This support requires that a service pack [KB 4490481](https://support.microsoft.com/en-us/help/4490481/windows-10-update-kb4490481) is applied to Windows Server.
+When connecting directly to AD FS, the authority you'll want to use to build your application is similar to `https://mysite.contoso.com/adfs/`.

-Attualmente non sono previsti piani per supportare una connessione diretta a:
+Currently, there are no plans to support a direct connection to:

-- AD FS 16, perché non supporta PKCE e usa ancora le risorse, non l'ambito
+- AD FS 16, as it doesn't support PKCE and still uses resources, not scope
-- AD FS V2, che non è conforme a OIDC.
+- AD FS v2, which is not OIDC-compliant.

- Se è necessario supportare scenari che richiedono una connessione diretta a AD FS 2016, usare la versione più recente di [Azure Active Directory libreria di autenticazione](active-directory-authentication-libraries.md#microsoft-supported-client-libraries).
-Dopo aver aggiornato il sistema locale a AD FS 2019, sarà possibile usare MSAL.NET.
+ If you need to support scenarios requiring a direct connection to AD FS 2016, use the latest version of [Azure Active Directory Authentication Library](active-directory-authentication-libraries.md#microsoft-supported-client-libraries).
+When you have upgraded your on-premises system to AD FS 2019, you'll be able to use MSAL.NET.

-## <a name="see-also"></a>Vedere anche
+## <a name="see-also"></a>Vedi anche

-Per il caso federato, vedere [configurare il comportamento di accesso Azure Active Directory per un'applicazione usando un criterio di individuazione dell'area di autenticazione principale](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal)
+For the federated case, see [Configure Azure Active Directory sign in behavior for an application by using a Home Realm Discovery policy](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal)